 Q: Can you give some clarification around what will happen on weekends if a patient’s results indicate the dosage needs to be changed?

 A: It should be possible to contact study staff locally so that dose modifications can be performed even during weekends.
 These arrangements must be made locally at each site.

 Q: Who can report AEs and SAEs in the eCRF?

 A: AEs and SAEs can be reported by all investigators at a site, not only the PI.

 Q: The assessments in section 8 of the protocol ‘Safety Assessments’: are these only required if an AE has occurred?

 A: Please see the Bari-SolidAct protocol, schedule of assessments 1.3.
 Safety biochemistry samples should be taken regularly whether AE has occurred or not.

-Q: Urine test at day 30: should sites provide a kit to patients?
+Q: Urine pregnancy test at day 30: should sites provide a kit to patients?

-A: The sites will receive a few pregnancy tests together with the delivery of study drugs for the first 10 patients from Theradis, and yes, the sites should provide a test to the patient when required.
+A: The sites will receive pregnancy tests together with the delivery of study drugs for the first patients, and yes, the sites should provide a test to the patient when required.